derKirschbaum/Proj1-OS-2022/README.md

 14. apply names from input
 15. create empty file for writing
 16. random amount of integer in the list
-17. starting semaphores
+17. starting mutex
-18. initializing semaphores
+18. initializing mutex
-19. destroy semaphores and mutex.
+19. destroy and mutex.
 20. program exit.